kartik-pz/portfolio_dashboard/README.md

 1. Sign up for a free API key at [finnhub.io](https://finnhub.io)
 2. Add your API key to the `.env.local` file

+## AI Assistant

+The application includes an AI assistant powered by Dify that provides portfolio insights and investment recommendations.

+### Key Files
+- `/src/app/components/chatWithAgent.jsx`: Chat interface component for the AI assistant
+- `/src/app/api/chat/route.js`: API route that handles communication with Dify

+To use the assistant, simply add your Dify API key to the `.env.local` file as shown in the installation section.

 ## Caching